floriankark/DL4MoleculesProject/README.md

 ## Methodology
 ### Confidence Criteria
-- **Prediction Score:** Focus on scores with moderate confidence (not too close to 0 or 1).
+- **Prediction Score:** Focus on scores with moderate confidence (not too close to 0.5 or 1).
-- **Similarity to Training Molecules:** Measure similarity using Jaccard distance between molecule fingerprints.
-Select data points not too similar to the training data but still accurate.
+- **Similarity to Training Molecules:** Out of distribution (OOD) detection for the additional SMILES dataset (as out-dist) on the BBB dataset (in-dist).
+Alternative: Measure similarity using Jaccard distance between molecule fingerprints.

 ## Dataset
 - **BBB Dataset:** Binary labels for 2000+ compounds on their blood-brain barrier permeability.